hashicorp/design-system/website/docs/icons/usage-guidelines/partials/code/how-to-use.md

 ### Adding icons to React apps

-To use icons in a React application, install the `@hashicorp/flight-icons` package and import the icons as either inline SVGs or as a standalone React/SVG component.
+To add icons to a React application, install the `@hashicorp/flight-icons` package and import the icons as either inline SVGs or as a standalone React/SVG component.

 !!!
 Info